browser-network/database/README.md

 ### generateSecret()

-Dbdb uses a public key cryptography system to ensure only a user can update their own state.
-The public key is derived from the secret. @browser-network exposes an easy way to make a dbdb acceptable private key, which your users can store and then put back in as the `secret` field when Dbdb is instantiated.
+Db uses a public key cryptography system to ensure only a user can update their own state.
+The public key is derived from the secret. @browser-network exposes an easy way to make a db acceptable private key, which your users can store and then put back in as the `secret` field when Db is instantiated.

 ```ts
 import { generateSecret } from '@browser-network/crypto'